mshafer1/website/_Blog/learning_how_to_sign_programs.md

 ---
 layout: blog
 title: 'Signing Programs: Digitally saying "I wrote this".'
-summary: 'Publishing code/software always comes with the question of "But what if someone take a copy, maliciously alters it, then passes it off as from me".
+summary: Publishing code/software always comes with the question of "But what if someone take a copy, maliciously alters it, then passes it off as from me".
 Also, Windows is starting to get really annoying about untrusted code.
-Let's learn how to solve this.'
+Let's learn how to solve this.
 date: 2025-01-29 21:00:00 -0500
 ---